Penn Township, Huntingdon County, Pennsylvania: History

-'The Proprietaries of the Pennsylvania province, mindful of the rights of the natives and anxious to promote peace with them, would not grant land nor permit settlements to be made until the Indian title had been purchased.
+"The Proprietaries of the Pennsylvania province, mindful of the rights of the natives and anxious to promote peace with them, would not grant land nor permit settlements to be made until the Indian title had been purchased.
 At a treaty held at Albany on the 6th day of July 1754, the Six Nations, consisting of the Mohawks, Oneidas, Onondagas, Cayugas, Senecas and Tuscaroras, executed a deed to the Proprietaries for a large portion of the territory of the province including the whole of the valley of the Juniata [then Harrisburg to Pittsburgh].
-Soon after this event the resident tribes sought a home elsewhere.’
+Soon after this event the resident tribes sought a home elsewhere."

 According to various family histories—the white settlers first inhabited the Woodcock Valley Manor during the American Revolutionary War and as early as 1772.
 For the first time the families of Northern Europeans [German, English, Irish & Welsh] lived in freedom and worshiped the religion of their choice.
-The early Colonist cleared the virgin forests and carved farms out the land—and these are the same working farms that you see today.
+The early colonists cleared the virgin forests and carved farms out the land—and these are the same working farms that you see today.

-'In the early 1800s individuals of the area began mining Tussey Mountain for ore.
+"In the early 1800s individuals of the area began mining Tussey Mountain for ore.
 These men operated on a small scale, but later larger companies started operations.
 One of these was the Grove Brothers of Danville, Montour Co., PA.
-They hauled ore to Cambria Iron Ore Works at Johnstown.'
+They hauled ore to Cambria Iron Ore Works at Johnstown."

 Penn Township was officially made from part of Hopewell Township on November 21, 1846.

 The ore was processed into Juniata pig iron and sent away from the area to be manufactured into tools, machinery, steam engines, and the first railroads.

-‘On May 6, 1852, the Huntingdon and Broad Top Railroad and Coal Company was incorporated and on August 13, 1855, trains began running from Huntingdon to Bedford.’ and through the villages of Penn Township.
+"On May 6, 1852, the Huntingdon and Broad Top Railroad and Coal Company was incorporated and on August 13, 1855, trains began running from Huntingdon to Bedford." and through the villages of Penn Township.

-In 1885—‘Robert Hare Powel & Company built a track from their quarries out from Grafton [Hesston] to the line of the Huntingdon & Broad Top railroad, one-half mile south of the station for the purpose of shipping limestone to their furnace at Saxton.’
+In 1885—"Robert Hare Powel & Company built a track from their quarries out from Grafton [Hesston] to the line of the Huntingdon & Broad Top railroad, one-half mile south of the station for the purpose of shipping limestone to their furnace at Saxton."